 Worked From Home?
 You Could Be Entitled to Make An Expense Claim

-If you’ve worked at home because of coronavirus you might have incurred extra costs for which you can claim a tax deduction.
+If you’ve worked at home because of coronavirus or after coronavirus you might have incurred extra costs for which you can claim a tax deduction.
 How do you make an expense claim and what happens after the tax year ends?